-Users may quickly cancel all queued and executing background implementations by selecting the Stop All button below the Implementation Table, or the equivalent Stop All Background Queue Execution ( ) action in the Multiprocess view's local button-bar or menu.
+Users may quickly cancel all queued and executing background implementations by selecting the Description Stop All button below the Implementation Table, or the equivalent Stop All Background Queue Execution (Description in the Multiprocess view's local button-bar or menu.

 It is also possible to cancel execution of individual implementations.
-This may only be done via the Progress View ( $\blacksquare_0$ ).
-During multiprocess execution, a button ( $\blacksquare_0$ ) to show this view is visible in the lower-right of the ACE status bar.
-This view is also available by selecting $\textbf{Window} \to \textbf{Show View} \to \textbf{Other...} \to \textbf{General} \to \textbf{Progress}$ .
+This may only be done via the Progress View (\neg_0).
+During multiprocess execution, a button (\neg_0) to show this view is visible in the lower-right of the ACE status bar.
+This view is also available by selecting Window \rightarrow Show View \rightarrow Other... \rightarrow General \rightarrow Progress.
 The Progress View will display all queued and currently-executing background tasks, including the tasks for the background implementation processes.
-To the right of each listed incomplete background task is a stop icon ( $\blacksquare$ ), which will cancel/stop execution of that task.
+To the right of each listed incomplete background task is a stop icon (\blacksquare), which will cancel/stop execution of that task.
 Because the Progress View can list more tasks than just the background multiprocess implementations, caution should be used when canceling tasks; users do not want to cancel/stop the wrong task.